 Notary signing agents begin their careers as notaries public, and then complete additional certification requirements and submit to a background check to become a licensed notary signing agent.
 They also complete educational requirements that focus on the proper handling of loan documents.
 Exact specifications vary from state to state, but most require applicants to pass a test and have a clean criminal record.

-The NSA must be seen as impartial and above reproach in the work that they do.
-They are verifying that there is no fraud or duress during the transaction, so their signature carries a lot of weight.
-The certification justifies that weight by ensuring they have the necessary education, training and integrity required to perform their duties.
+Notary signing agents must be seen as impartial and above reproach in the work that they do.
+They are verifying that there is no fraud or duress during the in-person signing, so their signature carries a lot of weight.
+The certification justifies that weight by ensuring they have the necessary education, training, and integrity required to perform their duties.

-Signing services companies work with escrow companies, mortgage companies, and real estate agents to coordinate how to fulfill the loan signing requirements.
+Escrow companies, mortgage companies and real estate agents work with a notary signing agent to complete the loan signing process.
 They do this by locating the closest NSA and then sending them to the client’s home or business to complete the signing.

-Here’s how the process works.
-Prior to the signing, the NSA explains to the client which documents the NSA is there to verify and how the process will go.
+Prior to the signing, the notary signing agent explains to the client which documents they are there to verify and how the process will go.
 This includes explaining what a notarized loan document signifies and why they need to be notarized.
-Next, the NSA witnesses the borrower’s signature on the documents that require notarization such as a deed of trust, grand deed, affidavit, power of attorney and other various lender documents and makes sure they are notarized.
+Next, the notary signing agent witnesses the borrower’s signature on the documents that require notarization such as a deed of trust, grand deed, affidavit, power of attorney, and other various lender documents, and makes sure they are notarized.

 The Bottom Line

 The notary signing agent serves a critical role in ensuring your loan is completed to get you into your new home.
 Their education and certification ensure they’re working with the utmost professionalism and integrity as they offer a wide array of convenient and essential services to borrowers.
 More questions about the home buying process?
-Check out more home buying tips on the Rocket Homes® blog.
+Explore our guide to closing on a house.

-Closing on a home is far from an immediate process.
-Learn about the process and how long it could take before you’re finally handed the keys to your new home.
+Closing on a house is far from an immediate process.
+Learn how long a closing takes and what you need to do before you’re handed the keys to your new home.